-As COVID-19 dominates the news and disrupts people’s daily lives across the world, there’s an enormous amount of information and misinformation circulating.
-Below are some of the most frequently asked questions and answers that we have about COVID-19's impact on dogs, based on the most up-to-date, credible information.
+As COVID-19 continues to dominate the news and disrupt people’s daily lives across the world, there’s an enormous amount of information and misinformation circulating.
+Below are some of the most frequently asked questions and answers that we have about COVID-19's impact on dogs, based on the most up-to-date, credible information we could find.

 Can My Dog Get COVID-19?
 Can I Get Infected From My Dog?

 The World Health Organization states “there is no evidence that companion animals or pets, such as cats and dogs, have been infected or could spread the virus that causes COVID-19.”

 There have been reports that a dog in Hong Kong contracted COVID-19 but scientists don’t believe the dog was infected with the virus.
 The dog didn’t have any physical signs of coronavirus, and experts believe that the dog represented a single, isolated case.

 However, research is ongoing, and information is being reviewed daily.
 We recommend that you keep checking the World Health Organization’s website and other credible websites regularly.

 If I Get Sick With Coronavirus, Can I Have Contact With My Dog?